github99er/DynamicArrayStack/Description.md

 ### Why use a dynamic array?
 - Using a dynamic array prevents overallocation of program memory
-- If overallocated then program runs slower than necessary
+- If overallocated, then program runs slower than necessary

 # Implementation and Interface